 Part III: Comparison of Seven World Religions (pdf) comparing extracts from scriptures.
 Abstract (html).

-Hinduism's Rāmāyaṇa and Just War Criteria (html) (pdf) shows that the Just War criteria can be found in this ancient Indian scripture, though with a distinctly South Asian flavour.
-More generally: some links to Hindu texts.
+Hinduism’s Rāmāyaṇa and Just War Criteria (html) (pdf) shows that the Just War criteria can be found in this ancient Indian scripture, though with a distinctly South Asian historical flavour.
+More generally see: some links to Hindu texts.

-For Sikhism, a paper titled "The Sword and the Turban: The Use of Armed Force in Sikh Thought" (html or pdf) was published in 2011 in Journal of Military Ethics.
-A companion piece has been developed on "Modern Sikh Warriors: Militants, Soldiers, Citizens."
-More generally: some links to Sikh texts.
+On Sikhism, a paper titled “The Sword and the Turban: The Use of Armed Force in Sikh Thought” (html or pdf) was published in 2011 in the Journal of Military Ethics.
+A companion piece has been developed on “Modern Sikh Warriors: Militants, Soldiers, Citizens” (scheduled for publication in the same journal).
+More generally see: some links to Sikh texts.

 Other religions are also being studied, including Baha’ism and religions of Far Eastern origin (Chinese traditional).